tangrams/cartography-docs/icons.md

 ## Using Mapzen icons independently

+### Tangram

-You can use the icons in the Mapzen icon library independent of Mapzen basemap styles by importing just the icon assets.
+You can use the icons in the Mapzen icon library independent of Mapzen basemap styles by importing just the spritesheet assets into a Tangram scene.

 ```
 import: